vasanthk/css-refresher-notes/README.md

 * There is a "bug" which causes extra margin in inline block elements.
 See on [Known Issues](#extra-margin-on-inline-block-elements)

 **Block:**
-* A number of elements are set to block by the browser US stylesheet.
+* A number of elements are set to block by the browser UA stylesheet.
 They are usually container elements such as div, section and ul.
 Also text 'blocks' like p and h1.
 * Block level elements do not sit inline, but break past them.
 If no width is set, will expand naturally to fill its parent container.
 * Can have margins and/or padding.
 * If no height is set, will expand naturally to fit its child elements (assuming they are not floated or positioned).
 So, for a block element, it’s not necessary to give it a set width or to give it a width of 100%.